BenKaehler/q2-makarsa/README.md

 ### Sponge biome data

 The sequencing data for this example is derived from the [Sponge Microbiome Project](https://doi.org/10.1093/gigascience/gix077).
-In particular, we will use [Suberitida] order of sponges.
+In particular, we will use data for the [Suberitida](https://www.gbif.org/species/7682289) order of sponges.

 Download the data

 ```
 wget https://github.com/ramellose/networktutorials/raw/master/Workshop%202021/sponges/Suberitida.biom
 ```
+<details><summary>File details</summary>
 The data file is in [BIOM](https://biom-format.org/) format with the following attributes

 | Attribute        | Value                        |